 The Eurasier is a medium-sized companion dog breed with a thick double coat developed in Germany in the 1960s and 1970s to be an exceptional family pet.
 It is a spitz-type of dog, which means it has the characteristic wedge-shaped head and bushy tail curled up over the back.

 The breed is extremely attached and loving with its family, including children.
-Although they are generally accepting of strangers, they tend to be reserved, preferring to save their affection for their beloved family.
+Although it is generally accepting of strangers, this dog tends to be reserved, preferring to save its affection for its beloved family.

-Coat: The double coat consists of a medium-long, straight, loosely lying outer coat and a thick undercoat.
-The hair is shorter on the face, ears and fronts of the legs and longer on tail, backs of the legs, and neck.
+COAT: The double coat consists of a medium-long, straight, loosely lying outer coat and a thick undercoat.
+The hair is shorter on the face, ears, and fronts of the legs and longer on the tail, backs of the legs, and neck.

-Color: Any color or combination of colors except pure white and piebald.
-The tongue is sometimes blue-black or speckled pink and blue-black.
+COAT COLOR: Any color or combination of colors except pure white and piebald.

 Characteristics of the Eurasier